 where $\mbox{Be}(\cdot|p)$ is the Bernoulli density with parameter $p$.
 Observe that the distribution of \eqref{eq:scalemixvarapp_rand} is \eqref{eq:scalemixvarapp}, as the $\gamma^v$ is coming from the Bernoulli random variable $\eta^v$, which activates or not the mean $m^v$, while the $\xi^v$ represents the Gaussian term.
-Hence $h^v(\theta^v, \epsilon^v) = \eta m^v + \xi s^v$, where $\theta^v = (m^v,s^v)$ and $\epsilon^v = (\eta,\xi)$ with $\eta$ Bernoulli with parameter $p^v$ and $\xi$ standard Gaussian, meaning that in Algorithm \ref{alg:approxfiltrecneural} we just need to sample from a Bernoulli and a Gaussian distribution independently.
+Hence $h^v(\theta^v, \epsilon^v) = \eta^v m^v + \xi^v s^v$, where $\theta^v = (m^v,s^v)$ and $\epsilon^v = (\eta^v,\xi^v)$ with $\eta^v$ Bernoulli with parameter $\gamma^v$ and $\xi^v$ standard Gaussian, meaning that we just need to sample from a Bernoulli and a Gaussian distribution independently.
 The collection of hyperparameters $(\gamma^v)_{v \in V}$ represents the variational DropConnect rate per each weight in the NN and we generally choose $\gamma^v =\gamma \in (0,1]$ per each $v\in V$, i.e. we have a global regularization parameter.
-Remark that $(\gamma^v)_{v \in V}$ must be considered as a fixed hyperparameter and cannot be learnt during training, because from \eqref{eq:reparamTrick} we need the distribution of $\epsilon$ to be independent of the learnable parameters.
+Remark that $(\gamma^v)_{v \in V}$ must be considered as fixed and cannot be learned during training, because from \eqref{eq:reparamTrick} we need the distribution of $\epsilon$ to not be dependent on the learnable parameters.
 Consider now the transition kernel.
 It is chosen to be a scale mixture of Gaussians with parameters $\phi, \alpha, \sigma, c, \mu$: